 The Arkansas legislature created Marion County in 1836, and virtually from the beginning the Tutts, who were associated with the Whig Party, and the Everetts, part of the Democratic Party, were at odds.
 The two sides repeatedly clashed as they competed for electoral offices and control of the county.

 When the county was formed, the Everetts were already living in the county and controlling the vast majority of the law and authority in the area.
-The family, originally from Kentucky, was composed of a family of tall and powerful men, including John, Cimmeron “Sim,” Jesse, and Bart.
+The family, originally from Kentucky, was composed of tall and powerful men, including John, Cimmeron “Sim,” Jesse, and Bart.

 In the meantime, the Tutts, who lived in Searcy County and controlled most of the area politics, were not necessarily pleased when portions of the county were given over to provide for the “new” Marion County.